Izocel/AdbMe/README.md

 ## You can call the APi at : api/any... ()
 ## You can check the APi definitions at : url/ui

+As part of our [Physical Project Structure](https://docs.servicestack.net/physical-project-structure) convention we recommend maintaining any shared non Request/Response DTOs in the `ServiceModel.Types` namespace.

 ### How to call from C-Sharp:
 ![Screenshot 2023-04-23 184516](https://user-images.githubusercontent.com/68454661/233870359-a9918dc5-9cf1-4492-ba71-99909260656d.png)